 - 3.1 Initiatives of the IQAC in Sensitizing/Promoting Research Climate in the institution - 1.
-One institution level workshop was conducted for promotion of research among the teaching staff. - 2.
+Two institution level workshops were conducted for promotion of research among the teaching staff. - 2.
 The teaching staff were encouraged to get their research works published in reputed journal.
-Altogether 26 research papers and 1 (one) book was published during this period. - 3.
-Basic project work and project report writing are made part of the teaching learning
+Altogether 29 research papers and 5 books were published during this period. - 3.
+Basic project work and project report writing are made part of the teaching learning process in certain departments.